intel-lab-lkp/linux/Documentation/networking/segmentation-offloads.rst

 For IPv4 segmentation we support one of two types in terms of the IP ID.
 The default behavior is to increment the IP ID with every segment.
-If the GSO type SKB_GSO_TCP_FIXEDID is specified then we will not increment the IP ID and all segments will use the same IP ID.
+If the GSO type SKB_GSO_TCP_FIXEDID_{OUTER,INNER} is specified then we will not increment the IP ID and all segments will use the same IP ID.
 If a device has NETIF_F_TSO_MANGLEID set then the IP ID can be ignored when performing TSO and we will either increment the IP ID for all frames, or leave it at a static value based on driver preference.